First, we’ll begin by discussing a general situation in which a Texas affidavit of heirship is generally used.

 - Deed transfer to focus title to a single heir (who then has the right to keep or sell the property); or

 - Deed transfer to allow all heirs to convey the property to a third-party buyer (generally done when the heirs just want to sell the property and take an equitable split of the proceeds).

 Section 203.001 of the Texas Estates Code states, “the affidavit of heirship, having been on file in the deed records for more than five years, serves as prima facie evidence of the facts therein stated in a proceeding to declare heirship or in a suit involving title to real or personal property.”
 Furthermore, the Texas Appellate Court in Beaumont indicated that the filed Texas Affidavit of Heirship prevails unless other parties to the suit “produce summary judgment evidence sufficient to raise a fact issue on the matter.”
 See Jeter v.
 McGraw, 79 S.W.3d 211, 215 (Tex.App.–Beaumont 2002, pet. denied).

 Essentially, the Texas Estates Code and caselaw indicates that once you file a Texas Affidavit of Heirship with the deed records of the county in which the decedent’s property is located, it becomes factual evidence of heirship after five (5) years, unless another party can prove with evidence that the contents of the affidavit of heirship are not true and correct.

-If you would like more information regarding a Texas Affidavit of Heirship or probating a loved one's estate, please feel free to contact the probate attorneys at Fair and Fair, PLLC for a free initial consultation.
+If you would like more information regarding a Texas Affidavit of Heirship or probating a loved one’s estate, please feel free to contact our Houston probate lawyers at Fair and Fair, PLLC for a free initial consultation.